chrissandico/hockey_stats_app/IMPLEMENTATION_SUMMARY.md

 - Enhanced the team selection UI in the LogShotScreen with logos
 - Created a LOGO_INSTRUCTIONS.md file with detailed instructions on how to add custom logo images

+### 4. Team Logo Database with JSON Configuration

+Implemented a flexible and scalable team logo system using a JSON configuration file.

+Key implementations:
+- Created a JSON-based team logo database in `assets/data/team_logos.json`
+- Developed a Team model class to represent team data including logos and colors
+- Enhanced the TeamUtils class to load and use the JSON configuration
+- Added support for team colors in the UI
+- Updated the LOGO_INSTRUCTIONS.md with details on how to use the new system

 ## Technical Details

 ### Files Modified